 After weeding through their thoughts and establishing a few goals, you and your client need to decide which goal you wish to tackle first.

-Deciding this will help you stay focused and systematic.
+Extensive research has consistently shown that deciding this will help you stay focused and systematic.

 Why is setting a goal important?

 In coaching, we focus on action and change by giving clients clarity; the GROW model should be executed by remembering this constantly.

 If your client is particularly chatty, setting a goal will help bring them back to the topic and prevent digressions.

 Numerous studies have conclusively demonstrated that, on the flip side, if your client is not at all talkative, setting goals can help them speak up.

 Goals are the most important step of the GROW model, and hence you need to spend the most amount of time on finding the correct goal.

 I would strongly suggest setting SMART goals for best results.

 SMART is the acronym for — Specific, Measurable, Attainable, Relevant, and Time-based.

 Setting a SMART goal will help you and your client stay on track, and ensure that the goal actually materializes.